 Further progress needed from Public Prosecution Service on giving reasons for its decisions

-Deputy Chief Inspector, Criminal Justice Inspection Northern Ireland, Brendan McGuigan said; “We found that the PPS has taken important steps forward in the development of its policies and procedures regarding the giving of reasons to victims on prosecution decisions and found many examples of good practice.
+“We found that the PPS has taken important steps forward in the development of its policies and procedures regarding the giving of reasons to victims on prosecution decisions and found many examples of good practice,” said Deputy Chief Inspector, Criminal Justice Inspection Northern Ireland, Brendan McGuigan.

 “However, the inspection did find that operational practice could be improved and was not consistent across the organisation.”

-The purpose of the inspection was to consider whether there were effective, appropriate guidelines and mechanisms in place surrounding the policy and practice of the Public Prosecution Service on the giving of reasons.
+The purpose of the Criminal Justice Inspection Northern Ireland report published today (Thursday 17 May 2012) – ‘Telling Them Why’ – An inspection of the Public Prosecution Service giving reasons for its decisions, was to consider whether there were effective, appropriate guidelines and mechanisms in place surrounding the policy and practice of the Public Prosecution Service on the giving of reasons.

 Under the current PPS policy the offer to meet with victims/families concerning their cases and the decisions made, are a matter for discretion in individual cases.
 Inspectors found there was a paucity of such offers and the report recommends that offers to meet are regularly included in a range of more serious cases.